HEASARC/sciserver_cookbooks/quick-start.md

 ## 4. Accessing The Data
 All the heasarc data is mounted into the compute under `/FTP/`, so once we have the path to the data (though `pyVO` or Xamin), we can directly access it without the need to download it.

-So to check the content of the observational folder for the first observations of `cyg x-1`, we can do:
+So to check the content of the observational folder for the first observations of `cyg x-1` for example, we can do:

 ```python
 glob.glob(f'{paths[0]}/*')